 Another great way to snap Instagram-worthy pictures is by getting off the bus!
-Not only are these breaks welcome after hours of sitting, they’re the best way to get a sense of Peru’s picturesque backdrop.
-These are also popular locations to buy souvenirs as local crafts people set up shop here – no need to worry about buying gifts during your stay.
+Not only are these breaks welcome after hours of sitting, but they’re also the best way to get a sense of Peru’s picturesque backdrop.
+These are also popular locations to buy souvenirs as local craftspeople set up shop here – no need to worry about buying gifts during your stay.

 7. Research and book your bus tickets online

 Search your departure date & time and book your ticket with Busbud.
 Once that’s done, simply arrive at the bus terminal and board stress-free!
 This is also the easiest way to ensure you are booking through a safe and reliable bus company – and it’s an eco-friendly alternative to other modes of transportation.